 It’s well-known that obesity increases the risk for heart disease and stroke among older adults.
-But the new study, published this week in Circulation, suggests a causal relationship between being overweight and heart problems in young adults.
+But the new study, published this week in Circulation(link opens in new window), suggests a causal relationship between being overweight and heart problems in young adults.
 It suggests that heart damage can begin long before the heart attacks and strokes seen in overweight adults.

 Kaitlin H. Wade, a genetic epidemiologist at the University of Bristol in England who led the study, said the findings illustrate why it’s critical for countries facing an obesity epidemic to focus their efforts on young children.
 Efforts to lower BMI in children “may be more effective than in adulthood,” Wade said.

 For the study, researchers used health data collected on 3,000 participants in the Avon Longitudinal Study of Parents and Children, a long-term health study of Bristol families started in the early 1990s.
 The investigators used several approaches to determine the relationship between body mass index and cardiovascular risk in 17- and 21-year-olds.

 BMI is a measure used to determine a person’s appropriate weight.
 Adults who have a BMI of 25 to 29.9 are considered overweight.